Franchising requires less capital than other growth methods.

 Greater buying power

 Franchisors that purchase products and services for their franchise network can often negotiate volume discounts from vendors and suppliers.
 Sharing a portion of the saving with franchisees provides higher operating margins and a competitive advantage over other similar businesses.
+This is a key benefit of franchising that is often overlooked.

 Increased name recognition